xdeb-org/xdeb/README.md

-  -b                       # No extract, just build files in destdir -e                       # Remove empty directories --deps                   # Add manual dependencies
+  -b                       # No extract, just build files in destdir -e                       # Remove empty directories --deps                   # Add manual dependencies --arch                   # Add an arch for the package to run on

 example:
   xdeb -Cq                 # Remove all files and quit